Flèche bas

 DEFEND3 DEFEND3

-For ethical, transparent AI that respects copyright
+For ethical, transparent AI tools that respect copyright

-Uninterrupted dialogue with national and European elected representatives
+Open channels of communication with national and European elected representatives

 open

-Three major priorities at the European level
+Three key priorities at the European level

 open